Esensats/waywork/README.md

 # Waywork

-A framework for building sophisticated waywall configurations for Minecraft speedrunning setups on Linux/Wayland.
+A framework for building waywall configurations for Minecraft speedrunning setups on Linux/Wayland.

 ## Overview

-Waywork provides a structured, modular approach to managing complex waywall configurations.
+Waywork provides a structured, modular approach to managing waywall configurations.
 It abstracts common patterns like resolution switching, scene management, and process orchestration into reusable components, making waywall configs more maintainable and easier to understand.

 ## Components